-PFAS were used widely as surfactants, particularly in AFFF at airports and military facilities.
+PFAS are used as surfactants, particularly in AFFF at airports and military facilities.
 Highly elevated levels of PFOS and other PFAAs were detected in biota and surface water downstream of an international airport in Hamilton, Ontario, and AFFF use at the airport may be a significant source (de Solla et al., 2012).
-The Prohibition of Certain Toxic Substances Regulations, 2012 (PCTSR) prohibit the manufacture, use, sale, offer for sale or import of PFOS, PFOA LC-PFCAs, and their salts and precursors, and products that contain them, with a limited number of exemptions.
-With respect to AFFF, the PCTSR does not prohibit: the use or import of AFFF that contains PFOS present in a military vessel or military fire-fighting vehicle contaminated during a foreign military operation, the use of AFFF that contains residual levels of PFOS at a maximum concentration of 10 ppm, or the use, sale, or offer for sale or import of AFFF that contains PFOS, PFOA, and LC-PFCAs, and their salts and precursors in spring 2021 to further restrict activities involving PFOS, PFOA, and LC-PFCAs, and their salts and precursors, in order to reduce environmental concentrations to the lowest possible levels.
+The Prohibition of Certain Toxic Substances Regulations, 2012 (PCTSR) prohibit the manufacture, use, sale, offer for sale or import of PFOS, PFOA, LC-PFCAs, and their salts and precursors, and products that contain them, with a limited number of exemptions.
+With respect to AFFF, the PCTSR does not prohibit: the use or import of AFFF that contains PFOS present in a military vessel or military fire-fighting vehicle contaminated during a foreign military operation, the use of AFFF that contains residual levels of PFOS at a maximum concentration of 10 ppm, or the use, sale, or offer for sale or import of AFFF that contains PFOA or LC-PFCAs for fire-fighting.
+ECCC is proposing to amend the PCTSR in winter of 2022 to further restrict activities involving PFOS, PFOA, LC-PFCAs, and their salts and precursors, in order to reduce environmental concentrations to the lowest possible levels.
 By comparison, in the U.S., stockpiles of PFOS-based AFFF supplies may exist and are not restricted from being used in some states (EC, 2013).